Guillaume Yenoussi

-Guillaume Yenoussi (born 2 June 1997) is a Togolese professional footballer who plays as a winger for Championnat National 2 club Chambly and the Togo national team.
+Guillaume Yenoussi (born 2 June 1997) is a Togolese professional footballer who plays as a winger for Championnat National 2 club Romorantin and the Togo national team.

 Club career

 Yenoussi began his career in Dynamic Togolais, and moved to France with Bergerac in 2018, playing in the Championnat National 2.
 He moved to Haguenau in 2020, scoring 7 goals in 26 games in his second season.

 International career

 Yenoussi debuted with the Togo national team in a 0–0 friendly tie with Libya on 24 March 2017.
 He made 7 appearances with Togo in 2017, before being called up again for matches in June 2022.